Level: PGY2, PGY3, PGY4 and PGY5

-- The resident is able to demonstrate oral presentation skills
+- The resident can demonstrate platform (oral) presentation skills.

-- The resident is expected to produce timely, accurate and well written research project.
+- The resident is expected to produce a timely, accurate and well written research project.

-- The resident is expected to generate research communication appropriate to the project (poster, presentation, and/or publication).
+- The resident is expected to generate research communication appropriate to the project (poster presentation, platform presentation, and/or publication).

-- The resident is expected to recognizes the importance of a collaborative approach to translational research
+- The resident is expected to recognize the importance of a collaborative approach to translational research.

-- The resident is expected to seek consults with clinical/scientists collaborators in an effective and timely manner
+- The resident is expected to seek consults with clinical/scientist collaborators in an effective and timely manner.

-- The resident is able to demonstrate effective use of the LIS in handling clinical cases
+- The resident can demonstrate effective use of the LIS in handling clinical cases.

-- The resident is able to demonstrate appropriate use of information technology for pertinent literature searches
+- The resident can demonstrate appropriate use of information technology for pertinent literature searches.

-- The resident is expected to discloses all pertinent data to supervisor(s)
+- The resident is expected to disclose all pertinent data to supervisor(s).

 - The resident is expected to demonstrate knowledge of regulations pertaining to handling and storage of research data pertaining to individual patients.